 - As for the chocolate, it will need to be melted and slightly cooled, 10 minutes or so should do the job.

 But the good news?
-This decadent cheesecake will keep, stored in the refrigerator, for up to 4 days.
+This easy Summer cheesecake recipe will keep, stored in the refrigerator, for up to 4 days.
 And if you’d like, you can also freeze a few slices and save them for a rainy day!

 An easy and decadent recipe for No-Bake Espresso Chocolate Cheesecake… does it get any better than that?!